 More pointedly, in his essay, “The Poet,” which we know Dickinson read, Emerson compared his Romantic vision of the poet as a “liberating god” standing out from ordinary humankind to “Chimborazo,” a stratovolcano in present-day Ecuador that begins in the equatorial jungle and rises up through all the climatic zones to be crowned with snow and glaciers more than 6,000 feet above sea level.

 Kamilla Denman calls Emerson’s volcano an “image of benevolent spiritual enlightenment,” a description that also covers Hitchcock’s more doctrinally Christian view.
-Their volcanoes, though admittedly sublime and awful, have been appropriated as images of compassion and generosity.
+They have appropriated their volcanoes, though admittedly sublime and awful, as images of compassion and generosity.
 By contrast, Denman argues that Dickinson’s volcanoes are “a far more violent force, an image of devastating linguistic expression erupting out of silence,” and she quotes this astounding passage from the Third Master Letter, which is dated sometime in 1862:

 Vesuvius dont talk — Etna — dont — one of them — said a syllable — a thousand years ago, and Pompeii heard it, and hid forever — (L 233).

 In her now-famous essay of 1976, poet Adrienne Rich performed an important re-vision of Dickinson, reimagining the “Belle of Amherst” not as a jilted lover but as “Vesuvius at Home,” that is, a woman of explosive, ungovernable powers, feeling herself possessed by a daemon or demon.
 In the 19th century, Rich argued, such a woman who felt this way “has need of a mask, at least, of innocuousness and of containment.”
 One of these masks was the “reticent volcano,” and it expressed in her mind Dickinson’s extreme “ambivalence toward power.”
-Some readers are now re-assessing Rich’s essay in contemporary terms, but it gave many of us permission NOT to read Dickinson in the limiting context of romance and men but in terms of her own powerful creativity.
+Some readers are now re-assessing Rich’s essay in contemporary terms, as our guest respondant for this week describes in her reflection.
+Still, it gave many of us permission NOT to read Dickinson in the limiting context of romance and men but in terms of her own powerful creativity.
 In the poems for this week, we will explore just how Dickinson re-purposed the volcano image used by two very prominent male thinkers in her world.

 In the trail of that genius my mind has been moving, and with its language and images my mind still has to reckon.